There’s definitely an art to painting Ikea furniture, especially when it’s a laminate surface.

-I used latex paint (regular wall paint) and I couldn’t be more pleased with how it turned out.
+I used latex paint (regular wall paint) and I had great results.
 More specifically, I used Sherwin Williams Emerald paint in a matte finish.

-I chose the matte finish to help hide any imperfections (like the seams on the facing of the built-ins).
-If you’re not sure what paint finish to use, check out my blog post on painting trim– there’s a section on the different paint finishes!
+The matte finish was perfect for hiding imperfections (like the seams on the facing of the built-ins).
+If you’re not sure what paint finish to use, check out this blog post!

 What paint color did you use for your built-ins?